viraj2712/plugin-api.go.cd/source/includes/analytics/_024_plugin-settings_changed.md

 This is a notification message to the plugin on update of plugin settings.

-Everytime the plugin settings change, GoCD would send this message to plugin with the updated plugin settings.
+Every time the plugin settings change, GoCD will send this message to the plugin with the updated plugin settings.

 <p class='request-name-heading'>Request name</p>